 5. What is my content?

-Each email should have a call-to-action.
+Each email should have a call to action.
 What do you want your reader to do after opening and reading your email?
 Ask them to do just that.
 First, you need a great, attention-grabbing subject line that causes them to open the email before deleting it.
-Your subject line should be relevant, short and interesting.
+Your subject line should be relevant, short, and interesting.
 Inside, you should keep on point.
 Attractive images are always good.
 Long narrative will get overlooked.
-Also, make sure to always include links to your website, blog and other important pages.
+Also, make sure to always include links to your website, blog, and other important pages.

-6. What is my open and conversion rate and why is it important?
+6. What is my open and conversion rate, and why is it important?

 The open rate is the percentage of emails opened within a specific email marketing campaign.
 Of the thousands of emails you sent out, how many were opened?
 It’s an important statistic to monitor to see how successful different campaigns are, how different subject lines can affect results, what time and day are better for sending, etc. The conversion rate is the percentage of your recipients who respond to the call-to-action in the campaign.
-How many recipients use the coupon code, attend the virtual event, etc. These numbers give you a lot of insight to your efforts.
+How many recipients use the coupon code, attend the virtual event, etc?
+These numbers give you a lot of insight into your efforts.

 7. How often should I send emails?

 Most likely, your efforts will be a little slow-going at first.
 Don’t let this discourage you.
 As with any marketing, consistency is key.
 Stick with it.
 Set up a plan on how often you plan to send emails and then carry it out.
 Customers will come to expect to see you in their inboxes regularly.
 There is always a balance between too much and not enough.
 Be honest and upfront with your members about how often they can expect to receive your emails.
 If you’re going to be sending out weekly or daily specials, tell them that from the get-go.
 For more information-based emails, I usually recommend a consistent monthly mailing.